rebcabin/tangledown/README.md

 - completely obvious to anyone

-We'll just use global variables and array indices and side effects, but in a tasteful way.
+We'll just use global variables and array indices and side effects, but in a tasteful way so our friends won't get seasick.
 This is Python, after all, not highfalutin' Haskell!
+We can just _get it done_.

 The function `accumulate` starts at line `i`, then figures out whether a tag's first non-blank line is triple backtick, in which case it _won't_ snip four spaces from the beginning of every line, and finally keeps going until it sees the end of the tag.
 This function is meant to accumulate the contents of `noweb` or `tangle` tags.